0xlen/chalk/_posts/2017-08-11-fix-nodejs-cannot-update-to-8-on-ubuntu-16-04.md

 node -v
 ```

-Also, you might tried to [install/upgrade your node.js via the package manager][1]:
+Also, you may try to [install/upgrade your node.js via the package manager][1]:

 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -